Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Introduction

-{\bf Worst-case distribution for Affine policies.} While for a large class of commonly used distributions, affine policies give a good approximation with high probability for random i.i.d. instances according to the given distribution, we present a distribution where the performance of affine policies is $\Omega(\sqrt m)$ with high probability for instances generated from this distribution.
-Note that this matches the worst-case deterministic bound for affine policies.
-We would like to remark that in the worst-case distribution, the coefficients $B_{ij}$ are not identically distributed.
-Our analysis suggests that to obtain bad instances for affine policies, we need to generate instances using a structured distribution where the structure of the distribution might depend on the problem structure.
+{\bf Worst-case distribution for Affine policies.} While affine policies give with high probability a good approximation for random instances according to a large class of commonly used distributions, we present a distribution where the performance of affine policies is $\Omega(\sqrt m)$ with high probability for instances generated from this distribution.
+In particular, there is no smoothed analysis for affine policies.
+Moreover, this bound matches the worst-case deterministic bound for affine policies.
+We would like to remark that in the worst-case distribution, the coefficients $B_{ij}$ depend on the dimension of the problem.
+This suggests that to obtain bad instances for affine policies, we need to generate instances using a structured distribution where the structure of the distribution might depend on the problem structure.